TempWiz/I2DS---Final-Project-Book-Recommandation-System/README.md

 - Do simple rankings of tags:
   + By amount of books in tags
+  + By amount of tag connections
-  + By download count of all books in tags
+  + By download count of all books in tags [TBD]
-  + By average ratings of all books in tags
+  + By average ratings of all books in tags [TBD]

 - Show tags trend:
   + By year